azure-adventure-day/aad-team/setup-infra-gameengine.md

 ```

 Pick a name for your team.
 The name will be reflected in your Azure resources, no other team sees it.<br/>
-Avoid special characters and keep it short (6chara max).
+Avoid special characters and keep it short (6 chars max).
 ```
 ./deploy-team.sh <team_name> northeurope <subscription_id>
 ```